-Other motorists won’t expect you to be driving 30 miles per hour under the designated speed limit.
-If a motorist makes their way around a bend and they discover that somebody in front of them is crawling along at an extremely slow pace, they’ll be forced slam on their brakes.
+Other motorists won’t expect you to be driving 30 miles per hour under the speed limit.
+If a motorist turns around a bend and they discover that somebody in front of them is crawling along at an extremely slow pace, they’ll be forced to slam on their brakes.

 The knock-on effect.

-You might not realise it, but you are a component in a complex system and every single thing that you say or do in life will inevitably have some sort of knock-on effect.
+You might not realise it, but you are a component in a complex system, and every single thing that you say or do in life will inevitably have some sort of knock-on effect.

 Most of the time, your initial impact and the end result are so far apart on the time scale that it never really dawns on you.

 Do they have somewhere extremely important to be?
-Maybe it is a genuine emergency and they weren’t expecting you to be causing such a delay?
+Maybe it is a genuine emergency and they weren’t expecting you to be causing such a delay.
 After you’ve made a turn off, will they speed up and try to make up for lost time?
 Will they attempt to overtake you, even if it isn’t completely safe to do so?

 All of these emotions and circumstances present risks and dangers that shouldn’t have been there in the first place.